 Now it’s time to install your new induction cooktop.
 Most induction cooktops will have a pretty similar installation process.
 We’ll be basing our installation on an induction cooktop from our friends over at ZLINE Kitchen and Bath.

-Innovation meets luxury: ZLINE’s RCIND Induction Cooktop Series blends consistent precision and speed with its innovative technology and sleek, glass surface.
-Achieve incredibly fast heat and a quick boil with induction technology that heats 50% faster than comparable cooktops.
-ZLINE… Read More
+Innovation meets luxury: ZLINE’s RCIND Induction Cooktop Series blends consistent precision and speed with its innovative technology and sleek, SCHOTT CERAN® glass surface imported from Germany.
+Achieve incredibly fast heat and a quick boil with induction technology that heats 50%… Read More

 The technology in the ZLINE Induction Cooktops is next level.
 There are no external knobs or buttons on this cooktop.
 That means that you don’t have to worry about wear and tear and needing to replace them in the future.
 No knobs or grates also make this cooktop extremely easy to keep clean!
 Everything is controlled through an LCD that is directly on the glass.
 Speaking of glass, the glass in this induction is made in Germany with high-quality materials, so you know it’s going to last a long time!